MotusWTS/motus/inst/doc/upstream_api.md

 as `runID` on subsequent calls.
 When there are no further runs, the API returns an empty list.

+For regular users, this only returns runs if the user has permission for the project which owns the receiver deployment covering this batch.

+For admin users, *all* runs are returned, regardless of batch ownership (or lack thereof).

 ### hits for tag project ###

    hits_for_tag_project (projectID, batchID, hitID, authToken)